aniou/of816/platforms/C256/README.md

 ## Latest changes

 * 2021-05-02: Important milestone was achieved - initial words for file input.
-They are not compatible with ANSI though, but have a potential to speed-up development.
+They are not compatible with ANSI, but it is a subject to change.

     * To addres possible increased requirements for file-loading capabilities, memory for of816 was increased to 1MB